Michael Backman Ltd - Home

 The example here is recumbent with an upturned snout, two long eye sockets, curves to suggest four legs or feet, and a tail that has been drilled through with

 The rock crystal itself has plenty of interesting inclusions as well as an element of opalescence.
 There are signs of the item having been buried - soil residue

 is evident in the crevices.

 Such a representation is modelled after the more common jade examples, which were used in the Han Dynasty burials; indeed rock crystal examples are very

-rare.
-The pigs were placed in the hands of the deceased.
-Pigs symbolise wealth and so such a placement would allow the deceased to carry wealth into their
+placed in the hands of the deceased.
+Pigs symbolise wealth and so such a placement would allow the deceased to carry wealth into their next life.